QuantEcon/phd_workshops/README.md

 computational modeling, loosely based on the [Quantitative Economics](https://lectures.quantecon.org/) lectures by Tom Sargent and John Stachurski.

+The primary target audience is incoming PhD students who are starting their economics programs, but all PhDs and faculty are welcome (subject to seating space only).

 Workshops will be organized and run by John Stachurski and a team of PhD and postdoctoral students with expertise in computational methods for economic modeling (details to be posted).